 Ember Goods, Olympia

 Ember Goods is a family-owned coffee shop and retail space in downtown Olympia.
-This curated shop features Washington State gifts such as local coffee, pins, tote bags, beanies, and more.
-Check out the felt pennants from Yoho & Co, which are custom-made for Ember Goods and feature national parks, Washington cities, and more.
-Another standout gift is the Good & Well Campfire Coffee Candle, which started as a limited-run collaboration and is now available year-round due to its popularity.
+This curated shop features Washington State gifts such as local coffee, pins, tote bags, beanies, candles, and more.
+Don’t miss the felt pennants featuring national parks, Washington cities, and more.

 Sairen, Seattle